How far inland do tsunamis go? That’s a question you may be wondering. Read through all the caveats that I’ve mentioned

 Miami, FL (less than 10′)

 There are countless cities in between these coastal cities.
 The Eastern Seaboard of the United States includes some of the largest metropolitan areas in the country.
 Over one third of the country (more than 100 million people) live along the East Coast.
 Evacuation would be virtually impossible for most (except for the astute who act quickly) due to only hours notice, probable doubt, and the subsequent immediate gridlock that would follow.

-The maps below simply show elevation… not the expected distance a 300 foot tsunami would actually travel).
+The maps below simply show elevation (not the expected distance a 300 foot tsunami would actually travel).
 With that said, the maps provide visualization and reference.